chaplean/codeship-scripts/README.md

-Getting Started With Chaplean Codeship Scripts
+Getting Started With Chaplean Continuous Integration Scripts
 ==============================================

-This bundles installs some scripts in your bin/ repositories usable with Codeship.
+This bundles installs some scripts in your bin/ repositories usable with Codeship/Gitlab/...

 ## Scripts